thorrila/board-game-assignment/PART_B/README.md

 # Belief Revision Engine

-A belief revision engine implementing, built for the **02180 Introduction to AI (SP25)** belief revision assignment at DTU.
+A belief revision engine, built for the **02180 Introduction to AI** course assignment at DTU.

-The system maintains a prioritized belief base, supports logical entailment via resolution, and implements expansion, partial-meet contraction, and revision (via the Levi identity).
+The system maintains a prioritized knowledge base, supports logical entailment via resolution, and implements expansion, partial-meet contraction, and revision (via the Levi identity).
 Includes tests that verifies the implementation against the AGM postulates.
+Includes a CLI interface for custom knowledge bases and AGM postulate checks.

 ## File structure

 ```
-.
-├── Tree_AST_CNF.py   # Tokenizer, parser, AST, and CNF conversion
+PART_B
+├── agm.py            # AGM postulates
 ├── BeliefBase.py     # KB class, resolution, contraction, revision
+├── README.md         # This file
-└── agm.py            # AGM postulate tests
+├── tests.py          # Tests for AGM postulates
+└── Tree_AST_CNF.py   # Tokenizer, parser, AST, and CNF conversion
 ```

 `Tree_AST_CNF` provides parsing and CNF conversion, `BeliefBase` builds the prioritized belief base and the resolution-based entailment check on top of it, and `agm.py` exercises the whole stack against the postulates.

-## Running
+## Running (todo)

 The project is pure Python with no external dependencies.
 To run the postulate tests: